Can We Fit This Square Peg Into That Round Hole... Please?

 Some have a determined marketing budget while others wing it.

 Some have a marketing department while others do not.

 Some have been taken advantage of by a previous agency while others have never worked with an agency.

 And there are many more differentiators, the combinations are endless.
 No prospect is the same, so trying to sell them the same off-the-shelf solution will not be good for anyone involved.
 It is your job as a salesperson to:

 Provide recommendations (even if you are not one of them)

 Be Prepared To Walk Away

-He was looking for a way to "get the sale" and get the business from this client while the lead was "hot".
-The thing is, if he had proposed his initial offering, it would not have solved for the customers challenges.
+He was looking for a way to "get the sale" and get business from this client while the lead was "hot".
+The thing is, if he had proposed his initial offering, it would not have solved the customers' challenges.

 The Customer's Experience Is Formed By Every Interaction You Have Together

 While in prospecting mode, if you listen, ask questions, and solve their problem it will help you build trust and create a promoter of you and your business, whether you get the job or not.
 Always aim to exceed your prospects' expectations.